HL7/US-Core/input/pagecontent/basic-provenance.md

 ### Element Level Provenance

 <div class="stu-note" markdown="1">
-This section is informative and is not required to be supported by systems conforming to the US Core Provenance Profile.
+This section is informative and not a requirement for systems conforming to the US Core Provenance Profile.
 </div><!-- stu-note -->

  Using the FHIR Extension [Target Element], Provenance can target a particular element or set of elements.
 For example, to document how and who supplied patient demographic data such as Race and Ethnicity (R/E), gender identity, and sexual orientation.

 Example:

-In this example, this [US Core Patient]  the patient demographic data such as Race and Ethnicity (R/E), gender identity, etc., have *individual element ids* within a resource for internal and external referencing:
+In this [US Core Patient Profile] example, the patient demographic data such as Race and Ethnicity (R/E), gender identity, etc., have *individual element ids* within a resource for internal and external referencing:

 ~~~
 {% include_relative Patient-example-targeted-provenance.json %}
 ~~~

-The [US Core Provenance] resource communicates who, how, and when elements such as Race and Ethnicity (R/E), gender identity, etc., were collected.
+This [US Core Provenance] resource communicates who, how, and when elements such as Race and Ethnicity (R/E), gender identity, etc., were collected.
 Note that the [Target Element] Extension references the element ids within the Patient resource:

 ~~~
 {% include_relative Provenance-example-targeted-provenance.json %}